doorkeeper-gem/doorkeeper-provider-app/README.md

 [![Build Status](https://secure.travis-ci.org/doorkeeper-gem/doorkeeper-provider-app.png)](http://travis-ci.org/doorkeeper-gem/doorkeeper-provider-app)

-This app is an example of an OAuth 2 provider using [doorkeeper gem](https://github.com/doorkeeper-gem/doorkeeper), [Rails 5.1](http://rubyonrails.org/) and [Devise](https://github.com/plataformatec/devise).
+This app is an example of an OAuth 2 provider using [Doorkeeper gem](https://github.com/doorkeeper-gem/doorkeeper), [Rails 5.1](http://rubyonrails.org/) and [Devise](https://github.com/plataformatec/devise).
 Check out the [app hosted on heroku](http://doorkeeper-provider.herokuapp.com/) for a live demo.

 ## About Doorkeeper Gem